brunokoga/Montevideo/monsters_dir/giant.md

 **Water Breathing (Ex)** Storm giants can breathe water as well as air.

 Storm giants tend toward tanned complexions, though some rare specimens have violet skin, deep violet or blue-black hair, and silvery gray or purple eyes.
 Such violet coloration is considered to be good luck among storm giants, and those possessing it tend to become leaders among their kind.
 Adults are typically 21 feet tall and weigh 12,000 pounds.
 Storm giants can live to be 600 years old.
 When at rest, they prefer to wear short, loose tunics belted at the waist, sandals or bare feet, and headbands.
-They wear a few pieces of simple but finely crafted jewelry, with anklets (favored by barefoot giants), rings, or circlets being most common.
+They wear a few pieces of simple but finely crafted jewelry, with anklets (favored by barefoot giants, rings, or circlets being most common.
 Yet when they outfit themselves for battle, they don shimmering breastplates and wield enormous greatswords and bows.

 Storm giants tend to be reclusive, prefering to dwell along remote coastlines or on tropical islands.
 Yet like their namesakes, they are prone to violent mood swings.
 Storm giants are quick to anger in the face of evil and can be brutal, dangerous foes when insulted.
 In battle, they prefer to send a hail of arrows to rain down on their foes, only drawing their greatswords after opponents get inside their bow range.